jweiland-net/telephonedirectory/Documentation/Changelog/Index.rst

 -------------
 Breaking
 ########
-- getImage now returns a ObjectStorage use getFirstImage (firstImage instead of image in fluid)
+- getImage now returns an ObjectStorage use getFirstImage instead to retrieve employee image (firstImage instead of image in fluid)

 Changes
 ########